 (f) a person who is providing care for the child in accordance with an approval under subsection (3).

-Penalty: $12 000 and imprisonment for one year.
+Penalty: a fine of $12 000 and imprisonment for one year.

 (3) The CEO may give a person approval to provide care for a young child.